Kassym-Jomart Tokayev: Foreign policy

-In his first month as president, Tokayev met with four world leaders — Russian President Vladimir Putin and Chinese leader Xi Jinping during trips abroad, and South Korean President Moon Jae-in and Uzbek President Shavkat Mirziyoyev in Nur-Sultan — strengthening Kazakhstan's international relations.
+In his first month as president, Tokayev met with four world leaders — Russian President Vladimir Putin and Chinese leader Xi Jinping during trips abroad, and South Korean President Moon Jae-in and Uzbek President Shavkat Mirziyoyev in Nur-Sultan.

-On 4 December 2019, on the eve of a state visit to Germany, he gave an interview to Deutsche Welle, in which he called Germany a "key European partner for Kazakhstan".
+On 4 December 2019, before a state visit to Germany, he gave an interview to Deutsche Welle, in which he called Germany a "key European partner for Kazakhstan".
 In that same interview, he drew controversy by saying that he did not believe that the annexation of Crimea by the Russian Federation was an invasion while also saying that he believed in the "wisdom of the Russian leadership", drawing condemnation from the Ukrainian Ministry of Foreign Affairs, who issued a demarche in response.

-In April 2021, Tokayev signed a decree forming the Special Representative for International Cooperation, claiming that such post would increase attention of Kazakhstan's leadership to international cooperation concerns in the light of the dynamically changing global and regional agenda.
+In April 2021, Tokayev signed a decree forming the Special Representative for International Cooperation, claiming that such post would increase the attention of Kazakhstan's leadership to international cooperation concerns in the light of the dynamically changing global and regional agenda.
 He appointed Erzhan Kazykhanov to the post, whom was instructed to deal with issues of expanding international cooperation in the humanitarian sphere, climate diplomacy, as well as promoting Kazakhstan's key foreign policy initiatives.